Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 5. Select **Run Pipeline** and select **Run** to start running your train pipeline.

 6. Monitor the train run.
-The train pipeline, for the first run, will take around 10 minutes to run.
+The train pipeline can take up to 20 minutes to run.
+Especially the first run can be slow.

    ![Monitor your train pipeline.
 It will take around 20 minutes to run.](media/devops-build-pipeline-12.png "Monitor train Pipeline")